0xbatche/0xbatche.github.io/index.md

 ---

-> After several years teaching editing and graphic design, I reoriented my professional life to study what I love the most :
+> After several years teaching editing and graphic design, I switched careers to what I love the most :
-> the field of IT, wether it is its security component or its administration.
+> the field of IT, whether it is its security or its administration aspect.

 ---
 ```sh